BeulahLand24/Generative-Root-Growth/README.md

 ﻿# Generative-Root-Growth

-This project is an interactive generative art application that allows users to control various parameters to create unique and random art pieces.
+This project is an interactive generative art application that allows users to control various parameters and create unique and random art pieces.

 ![](https://github.com/BeulahLand24/Generative-Root-Growth/blob/main/Images/ezgif-4-42c272a148.gif)

 ## Features

 - Allows users to adjust growth velocity, density, max size, and color count.
-- Allows users to download a PNG of their generated art.
+- Users can download a PNG of their generated art.
-- Interactive interface with a sidebar for parameter controls.
+- Interface with a sidebar for parameter controls.

 ## Getting Started